vtexdocs/help-center-content/docs/tutorials/en/prevent-a-carrier-from-meeting-certain-zip-code-range.md

 ---
-title: How to prevent a carrier from meeting a certain ZIP code range?
+title: 'How to prevent a carrier from meeting a certain ZIP code range?'
 id: 6GEYG5p9E4MOEy2qmY4uGa
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:39.807Z